boateng0303/boateng0303/README.md

 # Hi, I'm Kwasi 👋

-🚀 I’m a Platform Engineer with proficiency in tools like Linux, Bash, Git, Docker, AWS, Kubernetes, and Azure.
+🚀 I’m a DevOps Engineer with proficiency in Linux, Bash, Git, Docker, AWS, Kubernetes, and GitHub Actions.

-📜 I hold the Kubernetes Trifecta (CKA, CKAD, CKS).
+📜 I hold the Kubernetes CKA and Terraform Associate.

 ---